Our2020View/Our2020View.github.io/20ampcircuit.md

 I have not got all of the description on this page yet, just some photos to begin with.

-In the meantime, have a look at where I got my inspiration from:
+In the meantime, have a look at where I got this great idea from:

 [RVgeeks and their dedicated 20 amp circuit](https://www.youtube.com/watch?v=w1ZO5RxKoq8&t=407s)